 Lasagna is the best comfort food in the world!
 There is nothing more tempting and delicious than a casserole of tender noodles enveloped in scrumptious meaty tomato sauce oozing with molten cheeses.
 No béchamel sauce needed.
 This is my own special lasagna recipe that I've been perfecting over time and it's the absolute best!
 A lasagna lover's lasagna.

 First let's talk about noodles.
 I know it's easier to use instant no-boil noodles.
 I sometimes do when I'm short on time.
-But I prefer the texture of real lasagna noodles, the kind that you boil first.
-If you can find freshly-made lasagna noodles, all the better.
+But I much prefer the texture of real lasagna noodles, the kind that you boil first.
+I especially love the ruffly lasagna noodles.
+They add wonderful texture to the dish.
+Freshly-made lasagna noodles are also a great choice.

 Lasagna noodles can be challenging to work with.
 If you're not careful, they can get mushy and fall apart or, even worse, they can stick together in a big clump and good luck trying to pull them apart.
 Here are a few tricks that make for a happy experience with lasagna noodles.